fernandoem88/typed-classnames/README.md

 }
 ```

-or we can use the cssComponents factory instead
+or we can use the cssComponents instead

 ```tsx
 import S, { $cn } from './my-app.rcc'